Qualys/log4jscanwin/README.md

   Scan a specific file for supported CVE(s).
 /scaninclmountpoints
   Scan local drives including mount points for vulnerable files used by various Java applications.
+/exclude_drive "C:\"
+  Exclude a drive from the scan.
+/exclude_directory "C:\Some\Path"
+  Exclude a directory from a scan.
+/exclude_file "C:\Some\Path\Some.jar"
+  Exclude a file from a scan.
+/knownTarExtension ".tar"
+/knownGZipTarExtension ".tgz"
+/knownBZipTarExtension ".tbz"
+/knownZipExtension ".jar"
+  Add additional file type extensions to the scanner.
 /report
   Generate a JSON report of possible detections of supported CVE(s).
 /report_pretty